EleutherAI/sae/README.md

 - [ ] Evaluate SAEs with KL divergence when grafted into the model

 If you'd like to help out with any of these, please feel free to open a PR!
 You can collaborate with us in the sparse-autoencoders channel of the EleutherAI Discord.

+## Compatibility

+This library depends on the [triton](https://github.com/triton-lang/triton) package to define some of its kernels.
+Triton in turn only supports Linux, so using this library on Windows or MacOS will not be straightforward.